seznam/compose-react-refs/README.md

 })
 ```

-The refs will be updated in the order in which they were provided.
+The refs will be updated in the order in which they were provided to the
+`composeRefs` function.